 Line 12m(4).
 Amortization of All Unpredictable Contingent Event Liabilities.
-Amortization should be based on the "RPA '94" current liability interest rate (line 6a(1)), using the valuation date as the due date.
-The initial amortization period for each base established in a plan year is generally 7 years, however see Code section 412(I)(5) for special rules.
+Amortization should be based on the "RPA '94" current liability interest rate (line 6a), using the valuation date as the due date.
+The initial amortization period for each base established in a plan year is generally 7 years; however, see Code section 412(l)(5) for special rules.